radiantearth/community-sprints/08182020-remote/software/progress.md

 Use any way to record it that you'd like.
 Can record in Zoom, or use your favorite screen-recording software of choice.
 Some options are:
 * [SimpleScreenRecorder](https://www.maartenbaert.be/simplescreenrecorder/) - great solution for Linux users.
-* [OBS](https://obsproject.com/) - Open source video streaming/recording.
+* [OBS Studio](https://obsproject.com/) - Open source video streaming/recording.
 Easy to setup and arrange multiple capture sources.
 * Please add other suggestions here

 To share just add a link in the section below, it can be a google drive or dropbox file, up on youtube, or any other way it's easy to get.
 If you don't want